opensearch-project/documentation-website/_benchmark/commands/execute-test.md

 ### Pipelines

 The `--pipeline` option selects a pipeline to run.
+You can find a list of pipelines supported by OpenSearch Benchmark by running `opensearch-benchmark list pipelines`.

 ### Telemetry